 I next took on an expanded role in which I added editing and facility management to my daily work.
 In this behind-the-scenes work, I did a different kind of coloring.
 I would often balance editors’ and directors’ show reels while editing them, harmonizing their video and audio levels.
 Sometimes these reels contained material produced over many years and incorporating diverse production techniques, equipment, and broadcast media.

 Now I am color grading and editing full-time.
-Some of my recent work has been for Square, Dolby Laboratories, VMWare, Lenovo, UBISOFT, HM.CLAUSE and T-Mobile.
+Some of my recent work has been for PBS, VISA, Facebook, Square, Dolby Laboratories, and VMWare.

 Sometimes I find myself mentally color grading the actual world.
 I can’t help it.
 Can I help you?